Massacre in the Great Temple of Tenochtitlan: The Spaniards' account of the incident

 The songs were sacred, and not profane, and were sung to praise the god honored in the festival, to induce him to provide water and grain, health, and victory, or to thank him for healthy children and other things.
 And those who knew the language and these ceremonial rites said that when the people danced in the temples, they perform very different from those who danced the netoteliztli, in voice, movement of the body, head, arms, and feet, by which they manifested their concepts of good and evil.
 The Spaniards called this dance, an areito, a word they brought from the islands of Cuba and Santo Domingo.

 While the Mexica gentlemen were dancing in the temple yard of Vitcilopuchtli [Huitzilopochtli], Pedro de Alvarado went there.
 Whether on [the basis of] his own opinion or in an agreement decided by everyone, I don't know, but some say he had been warned that the Indian nobles of the city had assembled to plot the mutiny and the rebellion, which they later carried out; others, believe that [the Spaniards] went to watch them perform this famous and praised dance, and seeing how rich they were and wanting the gold the Indians were wearing, he [Alvarado] covered each of the entrances with ten or twelve Spaniards and went inside with more than fifty [Spaniards], and without remorse and lacking any Christian piety, they brutally stabbed and killed the Indians, and took what they were wearing.

 Aftermath

-Cortes returned to the city in late June, by which time the Aztecs had elected Cuitláhuac as Tlatoani, supplanting the still-captive Moctezuma.
-Cortes ordered Moctezuma to try and quell the Aztec rebellion so that the Spaniards might safely depart the city.
-The strategy backfired badly, and in the ensuing mayhem Moctezuma was killed and Cortes instead resorted to an attempt to stealthily depart under cover of darkness and a rainstorm, but they were detected and what followed became known as La Noche Triste or The Night of Sorrows in which many conquistadors and their Tlaxcaltec allies were killed.
+Cortés returned to the city, after hearing of the massacre, in late June of 1520.
+Cortés ordered Moctezuma to try and plead for peace among the Mexica, wanting their rebellious nature towards the Spanish to stop so they could safely depart the city.
+Shortly after, Moctezuma was murdered, although historians are unsure if he was strangled by the Spanish out of fear of inciting a larger revolt, or if he was stoned by his own people due to him not supporting their rebellion.
+Immediately following the murder of Moctezuma, his brother, Cuitláhuac, was made Emperor of the Mexica and he, unlike his brother, supported the revolt against the Spaniards.
+Cortés, his army, and the Spaniards resorted to an attempt to stealthily sneak out of Tenochtitlan during the night of a rainstorm.
+However, this strategy backfired as the Mexica caught wind of Cortés' attempt, and spotted them attempting to flee.
+Cuitláhuac led the Mexica as they chased down Cortés and his army, which resulted in over 800 Spanish and 2000 Tlaxcalan deaths, many of whom drowned in Lake Texcoco because they were carrying gold that was stolen from the Mexica.
+This event became known as La Noche Triste, or in English The Night of Sorrows or The Sad Night, which was a major event that led to the Mexica surrendering their empire in 1521, ending their reign.